freeCodeCamp/chinese/chinese/articles/git-rebase-handbook.md

 I can rebase the history from "Commit 17" to "Commit 19", on top of "Commit 15".
 To do that:

 ```
-git rebase --interactive --onto <SHA_OF_COMMIT_15> <SHA_OF_COMMIT_15>
+git rebase --interactive --onto <SHA_OF_Commit_15> <SHA_OF_Commit_15>
 ```

-Notice I specified "Commit 15" as the beginning of the range of commits, excluding this commit.
+Notice I specified "Commit 15" as the beginning of the range of Commits, excluding this Commit.
 And I didn't need to explicitly specify `HEAD` as the last parameter.

 ![image-279](https://www.freecodecamp.org/news/content/images/2023/06/image-279.png)